markuskimius/dpm/README.md

 # Distributed Package Manager (DPM)

-## What does it do?

-- Install packages directly from a git server (such as github).
-- Install dependencies automatically, if [specified](#dependency).
-- Track which package was installed directly vs. as a dependency, and remove the dependencies automatically when the directly installed package is uninstalled.
+DPM is a light-weight package manager for installing packages and manage their dependencies from one or more git servers without the need for a central repository.

+Install, update, and remove packages and their dependencies across git servers with a single command.
+Dependencies are tracked and removed when all packages that dependend on it are removed.

+Dependencies a package requires are listed in one text file, `etc/dpm-deps`, in its git repo.
+If the package does not have this file and one cannot be added (e.g., you don't have access) then a meta package can be created that specifies the dependencies of the package.

 ## Installation

-Clone dpm then evaluate the output of `dpm setup` from `.bashrc`.
+Clone `dpm` then evaluate the output of `dpm setup` from `.bashrc`:
-For example:

 ```bash
 $ mkdir $HOME/src